 The minor has 3 main objectives:

-- Provide the necessary tools and competences to address these challenges
+- Equip students with the necessary tools and competences to address these issues

-- Develop a common understanding and interdisciplinary perspective of sustainability across all EPFL Master programs
+- Foster a holistic and interdisciplinary perspective on sustainability

 You should choose this minor if you want to: